Bad reviews will happen to every business. It’s not a matter of if — but when.

 Templates for Responding to Negative Customer Reviews

-We’ve covered what you should (and shouldn’t) do when replying to customer reviews, but sometimes it’s hard to find the right words.
+We’ve covered how to respond to negative reviews, but sometimes, it’s hard to find the right words.
 If you’re still struggling to craft that perfect message, we’ve got you covered — here are some ready-to-go template responses to get you started.

 Template for Responding to Angry Customers